elyukai/optolith-database-schema/docs/Git-Workflow.md

 ![](images/Tutorial-12.png)

 With *push* and *pull* you can *push* new commits from your local repo to the online repo, or you can *pull* new commits from the online repo into your local repo.
+This way you can also work on a single branch on multiple machines and sync your work between them.

 VSCode does both operations automatically if you click on the counter (the sync functionality is also available without the counter; sometimes VSCode does not update the counter, so you have to click on the sync icon).